beehive-lab/TornadoVM/.github/pull_request_template.md

 $ make tests
 ```

-Once this passes, please fill the following template for the Pull Request:
+Once all unit-tests pass, please fill the following template for the Pull Request:

 ----------------------------------------------------------------------------